tud-hri/joan/docs/setup-run-joan.md

     pip install -r requirements.txt

 The only dependency not in the requirements.txt is the CARLA PythonAPI which we build earlier.
-To install this dependency navigate to your CARLA folder, to `carla\PythonAPI\carla\dist`.
-Make sure you still have the virtual environment activated.
-Now type:

-    pip install  carla.whl
+To use this dependency simply copy the `*.egg` file to the empty map carla_pythonapi in the JOAN file structure.

 !!!
 Note
     Please note that the file name of the `*.egg` file might be slightly different in your case, it depends on the Python version.
+If you have not done this step you will get an error message whenever you start joan.

 ---
 ## Running JOAN